Colombia at the Olympics: History

-Despite being a US historical ally, Colombia did not support the US-Led boycott of the 1980 Moscow Olympics.
-Initially the then President of Colombia Julio Turbay supported the boycott, but the then president of Comité Olímpico Colombiano Fidel Mendoza did not abide the president's order and gave green light to 23 Colombian athletes to participate.
-Competing in the 1984 Olympics in Los Angeles, shooter Helmut Bellingrodt won his second silver medal in the same event he won his first medal back in 1972, making him the first Colombian athlete to won two olympic medals; his medal was the only one the Colombian contingent won at those Games.
+Colombia did not join the US-Led boycott of the 1980 Moscow Olympics, although the then President of Colombia Julio Turbay initially supported the boycott.
+The then president of Comité Olímpico Colombiano Fidel Mendoza did not abide the president's recommendations and gave green light to 23 Colombian athletes to participate.
+They won no medals in Russia.
+Competing in the 1984 Olympics in Los Angeles, shooter Helmut Bellingrodt won his second silver medal in the same event he won his first medal back in 1972, making him the first Colombian athlete to won two Olympics medals; his medal was the only one the Colombian contingent won at those Games.
 At the 1988 Olympics in Seoul, another Colombian boxer won a bronze medal: Jorge Eliécer Julio made it to the Bantamweight category semifinals and faced Bulgaria's Aleksandar Khristov; the Colombian was seen as dominating his opponent, but in the end three out of five judges declared the Bulgarian as winner of the bout, prompting protests from fans who were attending the boxing competitions at that moment.
-Ximena Restrepo became the first Colombian woman to win an Olympic medal, by winning a bronze medal in the women's 400 m. at the 1992 Barcelona Olympics.
-She found out she won a medal minutes later after crossing the line.
-Her 49.64 seconds mark still stands as the South American record for that event.
 Ximena Restrepo became the first Colombian woman to win an Olympic medal, by winning a bronze medal in the women's 400 m. at the 1992 Barcelona Olympics.
 She found out she won a medal minutes later after crossing the line.
 Her 49.64 seconds mark still stands as the South American record for that event.
 The country failed to win a medal at the 1996 Centennial Olympics in Atlanta, although marathon runner Carlos Grisales ranked eleventh in the men's event, the highest position a Colombian athlete has ever achieved in an olympic marathon race so far.
 The story was different four years later in Sydney 2000, as Weightlifter María Isabel Urrutia won the nation's first olympic gold medal at the 75 kg. category.
 Urrutia lifted the same weight than silver and bronze medal winners Nigeria's Ruth Ogbeifo and Taiwan's Kuo Yi-hang respectively, but she won gold due her body weight being less than that of her rivals.
 Señal Colombia broadcast her victory and when the event ended, the narrators mistakenly believed she won bronze as they saw on screen the results of the clean and jerk phase.
 Seconds after, the final results were screened and they realized their error and Urrutia's accomplishment.